jekyll/jekyll/site/_posts/2012-07-01-upgrading.md

 ### Baseurl

-Often, you'll want the ability to run a Jekyll site in multiple places, such as previewing locally before pushing to GitHub pages.
+Often, you'll want the ability to run a Jekyll site in multiple places, such as previewing locally before pushing to GitHub Pages.
 Jekyll 1.0 makes that easier with the new `--baseurl` flag.
 Throughout your Jekyll site, simply prefix relative urls with `{{ site.baseurl }}` and add the production `baseurl` to your `_config.yml` file.
 When previewing locally, Jekyll will swap in